Your One Stop Solution

 Note: At the moment the class E 60, which is specified in DIN VDE standards, is not applied for economical and technical reasons.

-Sealcon offers over 6,000 different Types and Sizes of RoHS Compliant Liquid Tight Strain Relief Fittings, Cord Grips, Cable Glands, Circular Connectors, Conduit Fittings System and Other Related Cable Management Products which are rated the best in the industry.
+Sealcon is the Exclusive Importer of HUMMEL products.
+We offer over 6,000 different Types and Sizes of RoHS Compliant Liquid Tight Strain Relief Fittings, Cord Grips, Cable Glands, Circular Connectors, Conduit System, Industrial Enclosures and Other Related Cable Management Products which are rated the best in the industry.

 Valid XHTML 1.0 Transitional